Three day hike on the Central Plateau

 The gang minus Kylie, who’s taking the photo.

 As we left Lady Lake and headed up Lake Nameless track, we ascended to a point where we could look back and see the Meander and Mersey valleys in all their glory.
 That view gradually disappeared as the magnificence of the plateau gobbled us up.
-After an hour or so, Westons Lakes came into view.
+After an hour or so, Westons Lake came into view.
 We had heard from the others that the camp site there was rather spectacular so it was decided to stay the night there.
 We were welcomed by a large black tiger snake resting on the pencil pine by the lake.
 It soon got sick of the humans looking at it and disappeared into a crevice of a rocky outcrop.
 As the evening wore on and we sat together to cook and chat, the clag came in and added a sense of mystery and atmosphere.

 View across the plateau towards Mt Ironstone in the distance right and Mother Cummings Peak and Head to the left.